jchapin/capitaltechnologyservices.github.io/_posts/2016-06-15-independent-contractor-agreement.md

 1. No waiver of any provision of this Agreement shall be deemed, or shall constitute, a waiver of any other provision, whether or not similar, nor shall any waiver constitute a continuing waiver.
 No waiver shall be binding unless executed in writing by the party making the waiver.

-1. This Agreement shall be governed by and shall be construed in accordance with the laws of the State of Tennessee.
+1. This Agreement shall be governed by and shall be construed in accordance with the laws of the State of {{ page.governing_state }}.

 1. This Agreement constitutes the entire agreement between the parties pertaining to its subject matter and it supersedes all prior contemporaneous agreements, representations and understandings of the parties.
 No supplement, modification or amendment of this Agreement shall be binding unless executed in writing by all parties.